-A few weeks ago, we published The Makings of Modern Performance, a report sponsored by Glint.
-In that research, we identified that there are three levers of modern performance management (see Figure 1).
-In the course of the two roadshows we’ve done since publishing the research, we’ve received a number of questions about one item in particular:
+In our research, The Makings of Modern Performance Management, we identified 3 levers of modern performance management (see Figure 1).
+In the course of 2 roadshows we’ve done since publishing the research, we’ve received a number of questions about one item in particular:

 How can managers clear barriers for their employees?